 Another contributing factor can be the use of benzodiazepines.
 A doctor would prescribe these medications for the treatment of anxiety.
 That said, they decrease certain neurotransmitters that make you feel good.
 It’s not unusual to replace one psychiatric disorder with another.

 The opposite is true as well.
 There’s plenty of evidence that shows depression fueling drug or alcohol abuse.
 People struggle with mood disorders and look to substances as forms of self-medication.
 Stimulants get you out of bed, while nervous system depressants let you zone out for a while.

 In the long run, drugs don’t help you.
 Instead, they create another set of problems.
-Now, you need help with the depression as well as drug and alcohol rehab.
+Now, you need help with depression as well as drug and alcohol rehab.
 At the San Antonio Recovery Center, we routinely help folks just like you with dual diagnosis treatment.

 Getting Help for a Co-Occurring Disorder

-Co-occurring disorders include mood disorders and addiction and are referred to as dual diagnosis.
+Co-occurring disorders include mood disorders and addiction and are referred to as dual diagnosis treatment.
 In the past, you would first deal with the addiction and then later try to get help for depression.
 However, treating the conditions as two separate diagnoses results in less effective treatment outcomes.
 When you self-medicate, you’re still dealing with the reasons for using, which quickly sets you up for a relapse.

 That’s why our therapists help you deal with both conditions at the same time.
-Pharmacological support assists with the depression.
+Pharmacological support assists with depression.
 Our experts conduct a thorough assessment to ensure that you receive targeted treatment.
 Next, we integrate interventions with other evidence-based modalities.